matrix-org/matrix-files-sdk/CONTRIBUTING.md

-# Contributing code to matrix-drive-sdk
+# Contributing code to matrix-files-sdk

 Everyone is welcome to contribute code to this project, provided that they are willing to license their contributions under the same license as the project